shayanea/borzolini-service/docs/LOCAL_DEVELOPMENT.md

 ---

-**Happy coding! 🚀**
+**Happy coding! **

-The Borzolini Clinic API is now ready for local development with a complete PostgreSQL database and all modules including the new AI Health system.
+The Borzolini Clinic API is now ready for local development with a PostgreSQL database and all modules including the new AI Health system.